 - Click on the CONFIGURATION link.

-- Under the Control options, chose the desire Boot Mode.
+- Under the Control options, chose the desired Boot Mode.

 - Click Apply at the bottom of the page.

 Your PDM will use this mode the next time you reboot.

 Boot mode consideration

 If you are using your PDM like an A/D converter, you may want to consider Empty a minimum choice.
 For example, you are using Analog inputs, but an AES/EBU output (or vice versa); the inputs are bypassed with a relay where Analog inputs internally connect to Analog outputs.
 AES/EBU inputs internally connect to AES/EBU outputs.
 In Empty mode, the Analog in feeds the delay engine and then to BOTH the Analog and AES/EBU out.